arckiCriss/StreamServer/README.md

 [1] It's possible to detect where the client is reading memory at, and load that memory in, so that such code may work.
 I may add this to the repository at some point if it is stable.

+## Planned
+This is a short list of things I plan to do myself over the following months.

+1) Full IAT support
+2) Support for relocating code so that it may be executed in different regions randomly
+3) Outputting mutated code, possibly using a JIT compiler of some sort
+4) Unit tests

 ## Building
 1) Build libudis86
 2) Place libdus86 headers & libraries in appropriate folders